rija1/marpatranslation/wp-content/plugins/woocommerce-services/readme.txt

 6. Checking and exporting the label purchase reports

 == Changelog ==

+= 2.7.0 - 2024-07-25 =
+* Add - Parallel compatibility with WooCommerce Shipping plugin.

+= 2.6.2 - 2024-07-16 =
+* Fix - Require HS Tariff number on customs form for EU destination countries.

+= 2.6.1 - 2024-07-02 =
+* Tweak - WooCommerce 9.0 and WordPress 6.6 compatibility.

+= 2.6.0 - 2024-06-04 =
+* Add - Logger for "Live Rates" feature on the front-end.

+= 2.5.7 - 2024-05-13 =
+* Add - wc_connect_shipment_item_quantity_threshold and wc_connect_max_shipments_if_quantity_exceeds_threshold filter hooks to be able to cap the number of shipment splits possible for an item with very large quantity.

+= 2.5.6 - 2024-05-06 =
+* Tweak - WooCommerce 8.8 compatibility.

+= 2.5.5 - 2024-04-29 =
+* Add - Prevent upcoming Woo Shipping and Woo Tax plugins from running in parallel with this plugin unless both are active, then they will take over for this plugin.

+= 2.5.4 - 2024-03-25 =
+* Tweak - WordPress 6.5 compatibility.

+= 2.5.3 - 2024-03-12 =
+* Fix - Colorado tax nexus workaround should only apply to Colorado from addresses.

+= 2.5.2 - 2024-03-04 =
+* Fix - Miscalculation tax from TaxJar and decided to use nexus address.

+= 2.5.1 - 2024-02-12 =
+* Fix - Cannot call constructor in classes/wc-api-dev/class-wc-rest-dev-data-continents-controller.php.

+= 2.5.0 - 2024-01-08 =
+* Add - Ability to keep connected to WordPress.com after Jetpack is uninstalled.
+* Fix - Deprecation notices for PHP 8.2.

 = 2.4.2 - 2023-11-30 =
 * Fix - When automated taxes are enabled, the order refund button will fail